VISITOR COUNT

 The Susan Constant

-The three ships sailed up the great river from Cape Henry and on April 26, 1607, they founded the land that Captain Newport named Jamestown in honor of King James I.
+The three ships sailed up the great river from Cape Henry and the next day they founded the land that Captain Newport named Jamestown in honor of King James I.

 It was decided that Jamestown was a better place to disembark and establish their settlement.
 That very day, Reverend Robert Hunt held the first Church Service in the "New World."